RAK3272-SiP Quick Start Guide

 RAK3272-SiP RUI3 Board Support Package in Arduino IDE

-If you don't have an Arduino IDE yet, you can download it on the Arduino official website and follow the installation procedure in the miscellaneous section of this document.
+If you don't have an Arduino IDE yet, download it on the Arduino official website and follow the installation procedure in the miscellaneous section of this document.

-For Windows 10 and up users: If your Arduino IDE is installed from the Microsoft App Store, you need to reinstall your Arduino IDE by getting it from the Arduino official website.
-The Arduino app from the Microsoft App Store has problems using third-party Board Support Packages.
+For Windows 10 and up users: If you installed the Arduino IDE from the Microsoft App Store, uninstall it and reinstall the IDE from the Arduino official website.
+The version from the Microsoft App Store has issues with third-party Board Support Packages.

-Once the Arduino IDE has been installed successfully, you can now configure the IDE to add the RAK3272-SiP to its board selection by following these steps.
+After successfully installing the Arduino IDE, configure it to add the RAK3272-SIP to its board selection by following these steps:

-1. Copy the URL https://raw.githubusercontent.com/RAKWireless/RAKwireless-Arduino-BSP-Index/main/package_rakwireless.com_rui_index.json and paste it on the field, as shown in Figure 6.
+and paste it on the field.
 If there are other URLs already there, just add them on the next line.
 After adding the URL, click OK.

 Compile an Example with Arduino Serial